justifiably/docker-syncthing/README.md

 **NOTE**: for security reasons, starting this docker container will change the permissions of all files in your data directory to a new, docker-only user.
 This ensures that the docker container can access the files.

 ## Developing

-You can run `run.sh` to restart the bud-ssl terminator and syncthing.
+You can run `run.sh` to restart syncthing.
 Any push to this repo will auto-update the docker image on docker hub.